 BLUE: When the flag changed from its original eight colours, the original turquoise and indigo stripes were replaced with blue, the cool and calm colour that stands for harmony and serenity.

 VIOLET: Saving the best for last, violet supports the other colours and stands for spirit.

-The author, David Hughes, is the founder and CEO of the Risk and Insurance Analytics consulting business www.mulberryrisk.com
+The author, David Hughes, is the founder and CEO of the Insurance Data & Analytics consulting business www.mulberryrisk.com